 ---|---|---|

-One-to-one / many-to-one | ObjectLinkClass Instance | Optional[Object] |
+One-to-one / many-to-one | ObjectLinkClass instance | Optional[Object] |

-One-to-many / many-to-many | ObjectLinkClass Instance | ObjectSet Instance |
+One-to-many / many-to-many | ObjectLinkClass instance | ObjectSet instance |

-In Python OSDK v1, users need to use .get
+In Python OSDK V1, use .get

 to retrieve the linked object.